 So what about you?
 Have you thought about trying to raise ducks?
 Or do you have any experience with raising ducks?

-Have you ever raise ducks?
-If so, what was your favorite part of keeping them?
+Have you ever considered raising ducks?
+If so, what was your what is holding you back?